tesla/book-tycho/en/01-introduction/01-chapter1.md

 figure TOFILL) and adding it in the aggregator.

 Finally, in this setup the build is usually started at the aggregator level.
-However it is still possible to start the build from any sub-project as long as the content depended upon is already available.
+However, it is still possible to start the build from any sub-project as long as the content depended upon is already available.

 # Building a feature